benmvp/slides/2018/nejs/webdev.md

 - We go to conferences/meetups to hear from industry leaders about all the things we **should** be doing
 - A true "full stack" developer would have to be an expert in everything to create a modern website

+- So I wanted to take a look at various aspects of how we built sites back in the day

 =====

 # Page Layout